-What Is The Difference Between Natural and Artificial Nutrients?
+What Is The Difference Between Natural And Artificial Nutrients?

-Difference in composition:
+The difference in composition:

-On the other hand, the more artificial substances of chemical nutrients are those that undergo certain synthesis and extraction processes of various elements in order to boost the growth and development of cannabis plants.
+On the other hand, the more artificial substances of chemical nutrients are those that undergo certain synthesis and extraction processes of various elements to boost the growth and development of cannabis plants.
 These compounds and solutions, while not nearly as organic as others, will still contain the needed amounts of additives that marijuana plants will require and respond to quite nicely.

-Difference in effects:
+The difference in effects:

 One thing to note is that the cannabis plants and their rooting systems are very resilient and resourceful structures.
 This means that whatever you choose to provide to them, they will more than likely start absorbing it regardless of what it contains.
 Just like any other type of plant out there, cannabis plants will benefit much more greatly in the long run with organic nutrients due to obvious reasons.

 The primary reason for using an organic solution of nutrients is the opportunity to keep your cannabis plants away from the concentrated amounts of chemicals that usually come with synthetic ones.
 Honestly, wouldn’t we all want to use sustainable and natural compounds rather than risk the health of our plants?

 But however appealing as it may seem, you will still have to see whether you can use organic soils and fertilizers!
 Aren’t store-bought solutions much easier to use since they are already pre-mixed and prepared?
 Which kind of nutrient is more accessible to you?
 Do you have access to the ingredients needed for an organic nutrient solution?

 Benefits And Drawbacks Of Both Natural And Artificial Nutrients: